MarcoPolo/marcopolo.github.io/content/code/2019-12-12-from-c-to-rust-to-c.md

 }
 ```

-We use clang to build this file:
+We use Clang to build this file:
 ```
 clang call_rust.c -lrust_c_playground -L./target/debug -o call_rust
 ```

 Now we have an executable called `call_rust` which calls a Rust defined function and calls a C defined function that it pulled in from a single Rust Library (called `librust_c_playground.dylib` on macOS).
 The flags in the clang command mean: `-l` link this library; `-L` look here for the library.

-We've build the code, now we can even run it!
+We've built the code, now we can even run it!
 ```
 ./call_rust
 echo $? # Print the return code of our program, hopefully 42